OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

 <!-- // TODO: this photo shows the sensor disconnected... retake it ;-; -->

 ![](./img/smart-plant-p4-complete.jpg)

+// TODO: since we changed the first part to setup an init.d script, we need to update this step
+// The new step should entail:
+//	* running `/etc/init.d/smart-plant stop`
+//		-> before putting this step in, confirm that it actually stops the existing python script instance on the Omega

 #### 1. Stop the Existing Program